nishant304/instamojo-android-sdk/Readme.md

 The section describes how the payment flow probably looks like, when you integrate with this SDK.
 Note that, this is just for reference and you are free to make changes to this flow that works well for you.

 - When the buyer clicks on Buy button, your app makes a call to your backend to initiate a transaction in your system.
-- Your backend systems creates a payment order and returns the order ID to the app.
-See sample backend.
+- Your backend systems creates a payment order and returns the `orderID` to the app.
+See the [sample app](https://github.com/Instamojo/instamojo-android-sdk/tree/readme_update/sample-app) and [sample backend](https://github.com/Instamojo/sample-sdk-server) for more details.
-- The app then initiates a payment via Instamojo using the OrderID.
+- The app then initiates a payment via Instamojo SDK using the `orderID`.
-- If OrderID is valid, the user is shown the payment modes, which will take him via the payment process as per mode selected.
+- If `orderID` is valid, the user is shown the available payment modes.
+This will take him via the payment process as per mode selected.
-- Once a payment is completed, a callback is called in your Android app with your transaction_id and the payment status.
+- Once a payment is completed, a callback is received in your android activity with the `payment_id`, `transaction_id` and `payment_status`.
-- Your app shows the success / failure screen based on the payment status.
+- Your app shows the success / failure screen based on the payment status (either `Credit` or `Failure`).
-- For more details on the payment, your app makes a request to your backend servers with the transaction_id, which then returns the details after fetching the same from Instamojo servers.
+- For more details on the payment, your app may make a request to your backend servers with the `transaction_id`, which then returns the details after fetching the same from Instamojo servers.

 ## Sample Application
 A sample app that uses the latest SDK code is provided under `/sample-app` folder.
 You can either use it as a base for your project or have a look at the integration in action.
-Check out the documentation of the Sample App [here](https://github.com/Instamojo/instamojo-android-sdk/tree/master/sample-app/Readme.md).
+Check out the documentation of the sample app [here](https://github.com/Instamojo/instamojo-android-sdk/tree/master/sample-app/Readme.md).

 ## SDK Installation
 ### SDK Dependency